Dazegambler/UKDarkMode/README.md

 MUST USE 64 BIT VERSION OF BEPINEX 5

-Drop the UKSpawner.Dll to your BepInEx/plugins File.
+Drop the UKDarkMode.Dll to your BepInEx/plugins File.

 # Configuration